neomjs/neo/README.md

 6. <a href="#blog">Blog</a>

 </br><h2 id="introduction">1.
 Introduction</h2>
-Neo.mjs is **not** intended for rather simple & static websites.

-The Framework does not focus primarily on a fast first rendering experience for new users, but instead on a super-fast update & navigation experience for returning users.

 Neo.mjs drives the OMT (off the main thread) paradigm into perfection, which is intended to move expensive tasks into Workers.